CakeCrusher/mimicbot/README.md

 https://user-images.githubusercontent.com/37946988/182276645-67ecd78a-b1b0-417f-b0e9-162f0efea30d.mp4

+## New
+You can now create a mimicbot independent of the discord platform.

 ## Important Commands
 Type `python -m mimicbot_cli --help` to see a list of commands.
 Similarly you can use `python -m mimicbot_cli <A_MIMICBOT_COMMAND> --help` to see details on a specific command.